 We also visited a vocational training centre for vulnerable adolescents, including teenage mothers, who were learning skills like catering, hairdressing and tailoring, while their children were cared for in a creche on the same site.

 The Turkana visit also sticks in my mind for another reason – it was almost my last visit anywhere.
 I was at Lodwar airport with my colleague Dennis, when our return flight was changed at the last minute from Safarilink to budget airline Fly540.
-The flight also made an unscheduled stop at a Tullow oilfield in the middle of rural Turkana, to pick up some workers.
-Shortly after taking off again, the plane gained altitude and started flying over a range of mountains.
+The flight then made an unscheduled stop at a Tullow oilfield in the middle of rural Turkana, to pick up some workers.
+After taking off again, the plane gained altitude and started flying over a range of mountains.

 Suddenly there was a loud bang overhead.
 From my window seat, I could see that the right-hand side propeller had stopped turning.
 The plane started wobbling and the pilot came on the intercom.
 “We’ve just lost one of our engines,” he announced as the plane performed an unsteady U-turn.
 “We’re going to try to return to the airstrip.”

 There followed a nerve wracking 15-20 mins as we flew back towards the oilfield.
 I remember thinking several times that we might not make it.
 Eventually the airstrip came into view in the distance and my hopes rose.
-But then two things happened at once.
+But then two things happened at the same time.
 The second engine started to fail and the plane dropped rapidly towards the ground.
 The pilot was trying to lower the wheels but they were jammed and not extending fully.
-I could hear a repeated “clunk, clunk” noise as the wheel tried and failed to come down.
-At this point, with the airstrip still some kilometres away, it was clear that we were going to crash.
+I could hear a repeated ‘clunk, clunk’ noise as the wheel tried and failed to come down.
+At this point, with the airstrip still some kilometres ahead, it was clear that we were going to crash.

 Two things saved us.
-First, the flat, dry ground of Turkana, with just a few scattered shrubs and trees.
-Second, just moments before we hit the ground, the wheels finally came down.
+First, the flat, dry landscape of Turkana, with just a few scattered shrubs and trees, which provided plenty of potential runways.
+Second, moments before we hit the ground, the wheels finally came down.
 At first it was like a bumpy landing at a rural airstrip, but then I saw branches and leaves getting caught up in the wheels.
 Suddenly, we stopped with a jolt and a boom.
 Sand filled the air, slowly subsiding to the ground.
 There was a spontaneous cheer and round of applause for the pilot.
 I looked at the passenger next to me.
 “I think we’re OK,” he said.

 At this point, I realised that I was sat next to the emergency exit.
 Remembering the pre-flight briefings that I never expected to use, I opened the window and threw it outwards.
 I saw some passengers trying to get their overhead baggage down, as if we had arrived at a normal airport, but I was very aware that in these situations you save your life first, not your possessions.
 There was still the possibility that an engine could catch fire.
 I climbed out of the window and jumped down to the sandy ground.
 I then walked quickly to a nearby line of small trees.

 Here I met up again with Dennis.
 He was even more shaken up than I was.
 Remarkably, this was not his first crash.
 He had been involved in another incident, also with Fly540, which crashed at Mogadishu Airport in Somalia.
 “That time was even worse,” he told me.
 “One of the engines was on fire.”
 The airline staff didn’t seem to know what to do but luckily Tullow Oil’s head of security was on the flight.
 He took over and organised the passengers.
 We waited in the patchy shade of the trees, watched by curious Turkana locals, until jeeps came from the Tullow base to pick us up.
-We were offered another flight, but after consulting with Dennis who was understandably reluctant to fly, we agreed to do the two-day drive to Nairobi instead.
+We were offered another flight, but after consulting with UN Security and Dennis, who was understandably reluctant to fly again, we decided to do the two-day drive to Nairobi instead.

 The crash was bad enough to make the national news, with social media posts from other passengers quickly going viral.
 On the drive to Eldoret, I got a message from my colleague Marilyn.
 “I just saw you on TV,” she wrote.
 “I’m so glad you’re alive!”